turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 questions, feel free to post them on the tutorial.

 ## Show Me the Demo: Earn Some NEAR
-As a bonus for making it to the end, you can earn some NEAR by taking the STAKE token contract for a test drive on testnet and running through the demo below using the [NEAR CLI][18].
+As a bonus, you can earn some NEAR by taking the STAKE token contract for a test drive on testnet and running through the demo below using the [NEAR CLI][18].
 I have deployed the STAKE contract to `stake-demo.oysterpack.testnet` on testnet for the demo.

 To earn NEAR rewards for exercising the demo, you will need to submit the NEAR requests through [DataHub][13] using your DataHub access key.
 If you have earned NEAR on previous NEAR tutorials, then you should already be set.
 Otherwise, follow the instructions in the following link on [how to obtain your DataHub access key][17].

-We will use the NEAR CLI to submit the transactions:
+We will use the NEAR CLI to submit the transactions.
+Plugin your DataHub API Key and NEAR account at the top, and then you should be all set to go.
 ```shell
 export DATAHUB_APIKEY=<DATAHUB_APIKEY>
 export NEAR_ACCOUNT=<YOUR-NEAR-ACCOUNT.testnet>